 Intensive Addiction Therapy

-The principal benefit of the IAT is that it still allows you to maintain your commitment to your family, friends, and work for a large part of the week.
-All I ask is that you commit a number of hours to the programme each week by engaging in regular face to face sessions and telephone sessions.
+The principal benefit of the IAT programme is that it allows you to maintain your family and work commitments without any serious disruption.
+All I ask is that you devote a number of hours (somewhere between 6 – 13) to the programme each week by engaging in regular telephone and face to face sessions.
 I will also require you to work on written assignments in your own time for joint discussion later.
-Face to face sessions will take place either at my office in Horley, Surrey or London, or at another accessible and private location of your choosing
+The beauty of IAT is that it is a bespoke service which is tailored to the needs of each individual client and adjusted in the light of his/her progress.
+I will explain in more detail how the programme works when we speak.

 How do I know that IAT is for me?